Kinubi/Zephyr-Engine/README.md

 A modern, high-performance game engine built in Zig with Vulkan, featuring an Entity Component System (ECS), path tracing, and advanced asset management.

+> **Note**: This project is largely AI-coded with human guidance, architectural decisions, and code review.
+It serves as an exploration of AI-assisted game engine development.

 ## 🏗️ Architecture

 Zephyr-Engine is structured as a **modular engine library** with a separate editor application: